 (2) Place the rack onto the wood chips, cover and heat over a low heat for about 15 minutes.
 Turn off the heat and leave the lid on so the chickpeas, garlic and onion take on the most flavour.

-(3) Put the smoked garlic and all but about a tablespoon of the smoked chickpeas into a food processor.
+(3) Put the smoked garlic and the smoked chickpeas into a food processor.
 Remove the peel from the smoked onion and add this to the food processor along with the remaining ingredients.

 (4) Blitz for a few seconds to give the texture you prefer: you can keep it a little chunky or go very smooth.
 Add a little water if it seems too thick or is not blending.

 (5) Taste and adjust seasoning: a little more lemon juice, olive oil or salt if needed.
-Place into a serving dish and drizzle over more oil and scatter the reserved smoked chickpeas on top along with a light dusting of smoked paprika.
+Place into a serving dish and drizzle over more oil, along with a light dusting of smoked paprika.
 Serve with flatbreads, carrots, celery…….basically, whatever is at hand!